bitcoin-api/bitcoin-api/README.md

 #### PUT - Update Token Value
-Use this endpoint to update your token's value.
+This endpoint updates your token's value.
-Your old token's value becomes invalid when you update its value.
+Your old token's value becomes invalid when you update that token's value.

 ##### Authorization